Slithersy/RTB/README.md

 # Rebirth: The Bunker

-[SPOILERS] - The endings include spoilers for SOMA.
-Though apart from that, the game is clean.

 This is a procedurally generated attempted reaction of the upcoming Amnesia: The Bunker which was made during the 2023 Frictional Winter Monster Jam.

 Considering this uses a lot of procedural generation and random values, bugs are to be expected.
 Enemies have a broken navmesh as unfortunately navmesh edits after map creation are only available through source code which I do not have access to.